 How much will it cost?

 The estimated project cost to complete the railways is $400,000.
 The project is phased.
-The projected cost of Phase I, completing the outside rails, is $70,000 and is anticipated to be complete this year.
+The projected cost of Phase I, completing the outside rails, is $70,000 or more and is anticipated to be complete in 2018.
 The projected cost of Phase II, completing the inside carriage, is $105,000 with work anticipated to be complete in 2018.
 The projected cost of Phase III, completing the outside carriage, is $225,000 with work anticipated to be completed in 2019.
 All timelines are dependent upon fundraising success, and work will be completed as funding is in place.
 Permits are in place and design is complete.
 A ground-breaking ceremony is planned when Phase I commences.

 how can i get involved?